UmarKhan116/NextJSTemplate/README.md

 2. Authentication and authorization:
 - Implement a user authentication system using a library like NextAuth.js or JWT (JSON Web Tokens).

-3. Routing and navigation:
+3. Routing and navigation: DONE
 - Set up a navigation system using Next.js routing.
 - Create a navigation menu or sidebar to navigate between different sections of the admin dashboard.
 Two sample pages should be enough.
 - Highlight the active page or section in the navigation menu.

-4. State management with useState:
+4. State management with useState: DONE
 - Use the useState hook to manage local state within components.
 - Identify areas where state is needed, such as toggling a sidebar, managing form inputs, or controlling UI elements.
 - Implement state management using useContext hook or redux-toolkit.

-5. Dashboard overview:
+5. Dashboard overview: DONE
 - Fetch and display relevant data from https://dummyjson.com/products .
 - Design a dashboard overview page that displays key metrics (Average Rating of all the products), charts(count of products by category) and a table (table with columns title, description, price, category, brand, stock and thumbnail).
 - Use data visualization libraries like Chart.js or React-Vis to present charts and graphs.